squaresLab/BugZoo/README.md

 ### `repairbox install`

-Installs a given repair box by first attempting to download it, if the remote version is up-to-date, before resorting to building the repair box locally.
+Installs a given repair box by first attempting to download it, if the remote version is up-to-date, before resorting to building the repair box locally:

 ```
 $ repairbox install manybugs:libtiff:2005-12-14-6746b87-0d3d51d